-For the Dutch-processed alkaline cocoa we always recommend Valrhona, known to be one of (if not the) best cocoas in the world.
+For the Dutch-processed alkaline cocoa I always highly recommend Valrhona, known to be one of (if not the) best cocoas in the world.

 Oreos are traditionally a wheat cookie.
-To make them gluten free and keto, we found that super fine almond flour did a killer job (solo!).
+To make them gluten free and keto, I found that super fine almond flour did a killer job (solo!).
 Add a touch of xanthan gum, and we’re golden.

 Erythritol lends a very similar crunch and chew to sugar for crisp cookies, and no other low carb natural sweetener does that (xylitol takes up to a day to crunch up and will result in chewy cereal!).

 Just note that erythritol takes a while to crunch up post baking.
 So give your cookies ample time (think anywhere from 2-4 hours) to get nice and crisp.

 Also keep in mind that, as much as I’m a fan of allulose and xylitol in general, they result in chewy rather than crisp cookies here (as it takes up to a day or two to go back to its solid state!).
 So no xylitol or allulose please.
 And in case you’re wondering about Pyure, I’m never a fan of stevia (in any shape or form) coming in contact with chocolate (a not-so-nice aftertaste).
 But if you’re immune to it, technically Pyure also works here.